Parasite SEO, Satellite Websites, & Barnacle SEO Pages 2018

 Step Four: Backlinks and Social Signals For Parasite SEO

-Overall, it is good to get a little bit of a link diversity coming into any page, but it is not as mandatory when ranking a parasite.
+Overall, it is good to get a little bit of a link diversity coming into any page, but it is not as mandatory when ranking a parasite page.

-Here Are the Links We Used to Rank Our Rank and Rent Article with Under $300 in Spending:
+Here Are the Links We Used to Rank Our Rank and Rent Article with a Budget of Under $300:

 - 20 high authority Web 2.0 PBN posts